 How Coronavirus Changed The World

-As the world was preparing to celebrate the passing of 2019 and welcoming 2020, just before the toasts and countdowns were to begin, the decade’s most consequential development of all broke the surface.
-On 31st December, a Chinese Government website declared the detection of a “pneumonia of unknown cause” in the area neighbouring the South China seafood wholesale market in Wuhan, a city consisting of 11 million people.
+As the world was preparing to celebrate the passing of 2019 and welcome 2020, just before the toasts and countdowns were to begin, the decade’s most consequential development of all broke the surface.
+On 31st December, a Chinese Government website declared the detection of “pneumonia of unknown cause” in the area neighbouring the South China seafood wholesale market in Wuhan, a city consisting of 11 million people.

 In the next three months after the announcement about the unknown virus, the world has been plunged into chaos.
 Soon the virus was determined to be a part of the coronavirus family, an all-new strain named COVID-19.
 No treatment or cure is discovered yet and after being declared as a pandemic, the virus froze international travel, extinguished economic activities and confined humanity to their homes, infecting more than a million people, with the stats rising every day.
-Till date, the COVID-19 has claimed more than 95,000 deaths worldwide in less than four months.
+Till date, COVID-19 has claimed more than 95,000 deaths worldwide in less than four months.

 But all of this was unimaginable at the end of December when everyone was getting ready to celebrate the New Year with the hopes of making 2020 their year.
 But 2020 started like something which no one could’ve expected.
 Let’s take a look at the drastic changes that started happening since the inception of 2020 –